Quantcast

 richmond hill

-FDNY crews responded to an e-bike shop fire in Richmond Hill early Thursday morning at the same location of a two-alarm fire on March 13, 2023, and once again, lithium-ion batteries are believed to have sparked the blaze.
+FDNY crews responded to an e-bike shop fire in Richmond Hill early Thursday morning at the same location of a two-alarm fire on March 13, 2023, and once again, a lithium-ion battery exploded and sparked the blaze fire that engulfed the building.

 The FDNY battled a fire at a Richmond Hill e-bike store early Thursday morning for the second time in 17 months.
-Once again, a Hazmat unit was called on to deal with the presence of lithium-ion batteries that appear to have caused the blaze.
+Once again, a Hazmat unit was called on to deal with the presence of lithium-ion batteries after one of the batteries caused the blaze that engulfed the building displacing three households, according to the authorities.

 Firefighters arrived at Kings Electric Scooters at 102-44 Jamaica Ave. just before 2:30 a.m. and began removing dozens of charred gas-powered and electric two-wheeled vehicles from the store.